yashumayank/FastNeo/README.md

 ### PRE-REQUISITES

 This tool requires bowtie2 (https://bowtie-bio.sourceforge.net/bowtie2/), samtools (http://www.htslib.org) and julia (https://julialang.org/downloads/).
-Use the following command to download and install through conda
+The following command can be used to download and install the pre-requisites via conda
 ```
 conda install -c bioconda bowtie2 samtools julia
 ```